-Trainees who are awarded an ARCP outcome 6 (gained all required competencies) will be able to apply to the GMC for their CCT or CESR CP and entry on to the specialist register.
+Trainees who are issued an ARCP outcome 6 (gained all required competencies) will be able to apply to the GMC for their CCT and entry on to the specialist register.

 There are several tasks that need to be completed before a trainee can apply for their specialist registration in pharmaceutical medicine: